 Due to increasing emission standards in the US, the company had to find technical solutions, which would lower compression without compromising the horsepower.
 That was the time when the flat-six displacement increased to 2.4 liters.
 Later in 1973, the Carrera model was introduced and the engine became 2.7-liter flat-six.

 Until 1986, the major engine changes included the addition of the turbo and a 3.2 liter’s output to 217 horsepower.
-After, modifications were made to the body of 911, giving birth to the C4 version of the model.
-By the end of this vehicle generation, the 3.6 liters-six flat had already made the Carrera quite expensive, exceeding $100’000 mark.
+After that, they modified 911’s body, giving birth to the C4 version of the model.
+By the end of this vehicle generation, the 3.6 liters-six flat had already made the Carrera quite expensive, exceeding the $100,000 mark.

-Driving a sports car is about speed and performance.
-But at the end of the day, we want to have fun and be safe.
-Indeed, reliability, balance, and safety are some other key ingredients of the Porsche 911 magic.
+Driving a sports car is about speed, but at the end of the day, we want to have fun and return home safe.
+Indeed, reliability, balance, and safety are key ingredients to the magic of the Porsche 911.